xcomponent/xcomponent/Examples/xc.calculator/documentation/README.md

  }, 1000);
 ```

-* Run your NodeJs application.
-You should end up with the following output:
+* Run your NodeJS application.
+You should end up with an output similar to that:

 ```txt
 Body is null